OSGeo/grass-addons/README.md

 If you aim at full write access, this must be formally requested, see here for details:
 <https://trac.osgeo.org/grass/wiki/HowToContribute#WriteaccesstotheGRASSaddonsrepository>

-In either case, please note the folloing submitting rules: To successfully submit your GRASS GIS AddOn module here, please check
+In either case, please note the following submitting rules: To successfully submit your GRASS GIS AddOn module here, please check

 <https://grass.osgeo.org/development/>